mqxewww/nest-api/README.md

 ## Setup

-- Execute `./setup.sh`, then go to `./config/.env` and fill in the values
+- Execute `./setup.sh`, then go to `./config/.env` and fill in the values.

 ## Features :sparkles: